oscarlai1998/tp/docs/DeveloperGuide.md

 ***Considerations***

-A quick reference guide where users can check the list of commands and their formats can have many different implementations.
+A quick reference guide where users can see the summary of commands and the different formats for each command.
 One implementation considered was the format used for Linux `man` pages, where a single command line input displays all information about the command such as the functionality of the command and the types of parameters accepted.
 This was the most straightforward implementation due to the ease of parsing possible user inputs and there being only one kind of message to be displayed.
-This proved to be unfeasible from an User Experience point of view as there was too much information displayed at one go due to the number of commands the application has and their unique formats.
+This proved to be unfeasible from a User Experience point of view as there was too much information displayed at one go due to the number of commands the application has and their unique formats.
 Instead, the team opted to go for a more segmented implementation of the `help` command, with one command showing users how to use the reference guide while the other commands provide a readable reference guide to the user that targets the command that users want to know